-Essentially, multiple tenants are each operating independent of one another on a single instance of a software application.
-They share common infrastructure and the same database layers, while having separate data storages.
+Essentially, multiple tenants are each operating independently of one another on a single instance of a software application.
+They share a common infrastructure and the same database layers while having separate data storage.

 What is the advantage of a multi-tenancy LMS?

 The advantage of using multi-tenant LMS platforms over single-tenant LMS is that it allows you to serve a diverse set of learner groups who may each have unique training needs without having to install a new LMS for each one of them.